 The Museum of Natural History is a tall, open space, with displays of animal skeletons and dinosaur bones, and it’s where you can find out about the dodo that featured in Lewis Carroll’s Alice in Wonderland.
 The original stuffed Dodo, a bird that’s now extinct, is no longer on display, but there’s a model and some information near the entrance telling you all about it.

-From the Museum of Natural History, you can walk through to the adjoining Pitts River Museum packed with cases of anthropological artefacts from tribes around the world.
+From the Museum of Natural History in Oxford, you can walk through to the adjoining Pitts River Museum packed with cases of anthropological artefacts from tribes around the world.
 It’s best known for the displays of shrunken and mummified heads, but is a fascinating place to visit if you love rich textiles and objects from daily life that give an insight into other world cultures.

 Choral Evensong in an Oxford College